By taking care of yourself now, you and all those who are close to you can breathe a sigh of relief and live long and unencumbered lives.

 Including a potential reverse mortgage among other financial assets can be a great way give your family the best overall picture of your resources.
 The clearer the picture the better the decision you all can make.

-As uncomfortable as it may be for you to discuss money matters with your children, the reality is, at some point they will need to take action on your behalf, and trying to manage the unknown in an emergency makes everything more challenging — especially if they’re facing a health or housing crisis.
+As uncomfortable as it may be for you to discuss money matters with your children, the reality is, at some point they will need to take action on your behalf, and trying to manage the unknown in an emergency makes everything more challenging — especially if you’re facing a health or housing crisis.

 The kids will need to initiate it